mehkarkarshruti/fact-store/README.md

 - **Google Gemini** (free tier) for both fact extraction and cross-document reconciliation, via structured JSON output.
 - **Manus AI** for ui fixes and refactoring.
-- **This project was build with the help of AI with a touch of my own knowledge and gist.**

 ---